-Nowadays, it is difficult to find a company, no matter the size, that is not data-driven.
-Every business collects and analyses data to gain their competitive advantage.
+Nowadays, it is difficult to find a company that is not data-driven.
+Every business collects and analyses data to gain its competitive advantage.
 However, the process of gathering and then interpreting information manually is rather time-consuming and error-prone, which is why it is wiser to use a tool to perform the process automatically.
-The best and the most popular solution is, without a doubt, business intelligence.
-If you wonder why, continue reading.
+The best and most popular solution is, business intelligence.

 Contrary to what many people think, business intelligence is not a tool used to perform data analytics.
 Instead, it is a set of tools, technologies and operations which enable a company to collect and then present valuable data of an organisation in a graphic form so that you can generate comprehensible reports and translate them into insightful information.
-The reason why business intelligence is inevitable for every company is that performing data analysis manually is simply not efficient as it may result in a business loss.
-Without analysing your data properly, you can only assume if your business is, or is not, profitable.
+Business intelligence will become an inevitable need for every company as performing data analysis manually is simply not efficient and may result in a business loss.
+Without analysing your data properly, you can only make assumptions as to whether your business is profitable or not.

-The main aim of business intelligence is to help companies to make more accurate, data-driven decisions.
-The important thing is that the tool does not tell nor show you what to do, it enables you to see the condition of your business and draw conclusions yourself.
+The main aim of business intelligence is to help companies make more accurate, data-driven decisions.
+The tool does not tell or show you what to do, instead, it enables you to see the condition of your business and draw conclusions yourself.
 A business intelligence solution allows you to spot new business opportunities which you otherwise would have missed and to identify inefficient business processes which you now can improve.

 Business intelligence vs. Business analytics

 Another essential feature of business intelligence is what it shows you.
 The data you receive allows you to see what is happening to your business right now and not what will happen in the future.
 It reads and gathers information concerning all of your business processes and how they influence your company.
-A tool used to review internal data in order to predict future opportunities based on operations and decisions made so far is called business analytics.
+Business analytics is a tool used to review internal data in order to predict future opportunities based on operations and decisions made so far.
 It enables you to recognise what can happen or what could happen by taking a specific approach.

 How business intelligence works